eCommerce A/B Testing Ideas Part I: Create a Great First Impression With Your eCommerce Homepage

-Does the nav menu disappear when users scroll down on your website?
-If not, in its place, you can add a scroll to the top link and have it up and running using VWO Deploy.
+Does the nav menu disappear when users scroll down on your online store?
+If not, in its place, you can add a scroll to the top link and have it up and running using VWO Web Rollouts.
 But if you have neither, you’re leaving your visitors in the lurch.

 Test idea 5 – Sticky or moveable navigation menu